-Notices and Public Postings: Brochures/flyers will be distributed in Municipal Offices describing the Program, the opt-out process and the toll-free telephone number will further reinforce the Program's details.
-Brochures/flyers will be placed in public buildings (i.e., library, Senior Center, etc.) which will create the necessary repetition of messages required to motivate consumer action and build awareness and understanding.
+Notices and Public Postings: Brochures/flyers will be distributed in Municipal Offices describing the Program, the electricity supply options and the opt-out process.
+The brochures/flyers will also contain the toll-free telephone number to use for customer support.
+Brochures/flyers will be placed in public buildings (i.e., public library, senior center, Town Hall, Department of Public Works, and RI Chamber, etc.) which will create the necessary repetition of messages required to motivate consumer action and build awareness and understanding.

-Consumer Service Center: The Program will maintain a toll-free telephone number to address Applicable Consumer's questions regarding the Program, deregulation, the opt-out process, price information and other issues Applicable Consumers may raise.
+Consumer Service Center: The Program will maintain a toll-free telephone number to address Applicable Consumers' questions regarding the Program, deregulation, the opt-out process, price information and other issues Applicable Consumers may raise.